Timon-2022/Timon-2022/README.md

 - 👋 Hi, I’m @Timon-2022, a graduate from CAU of ME program.
 - 👀 I’m interested in Java.
 - 🌱 I’m currently learning android develop.
-- 💞️ I’m looking to collaborate on finding a full time job as a Software Engineer.
 - 📫 How to reach me
 - Email:timonwanghq@gmail.com
 - If you wanna to have a talk with me, please do not hesitate to contact me.